 Due to the business-oriented nature of the University, there was no need in the past years to teach object-oriented concepts in order for the students to understand and evaluate business-related information systems like ERP.
-Yet, in the past years the initiatives of OMG to devise object-oriented standards for business objects with the implementation of the BODTF ("Business Object Domain Task Force") has led - among other things - to a competition between ERP vendors like SAP and Baan, which offered their BO-solutions to OMG for standardization.2
+Yet, in the past years the initiatives of OMG to devise objectoriented standards for business objects with the implementation of the BODTF ("Business Object Domain Task Force") has led - among other things - to a competition between ERP vendors like SAP and Baan, which offered their BO-solutions to get standardized.ii

 It is this particular situation which makes it important for MBA-students to learn about object-oriented principles, because otherwise they are unable to comprehend the BO frameworks offered by ERP-vendors, let alone assessing them.
-With other words, the marriage between business administration domain knowledge and information technology (IT) is not possible for the students anymore, once object-oriented IT gets applied.
+With other words, the marriage between businessadminstration domain knowledge and information technology (IT) is not possible for the students anymore, once object-oriented IT gets applied.

 This uneasy situation led to the creation of a new (elective) MIS-class for the summer semester 1999, which attempts to teach the object-oriented paradigm with the help of an easy to learn programming language.
 The programming language should allow the students to apply what they learn, experiment further with the taught concepts and build experience on their own.
 In this context it is felt very important that a language be chosen, which is rather easy to learn: Rexx was built with this intention from the ground up and Object Rexx carried this idea further into the objectoriented world, built on a powerful object model.
-(Cowlishaw, 1984, 1990, 1994; Flatscher, 1996, 1997) Of course, the fundamental procedural and object-oriented concepts taught can be transferred to most other programming languages.
-For this class Object Rexx3 was chosen due to its simple syntax, which should allow the students to concentrate on the concepts rather than the syntax or peculiarities of a specific programming language like C++ or Java4.
+(Cowlishaw, 1984, 1990, 1994; Flatscher, 1996, 1997) Of course, the fundamental procedural and object-oriented concepts taught can be transferred to most other respective programming languages, therefore it is really important which language one chooses for teaching.iii

-It is expected that students electing the class "Introduction into the procedural and object-oriented programming (Object Rexx)" will be able to learn the planned objectoriented concepts and as a result become able among other things to comprehend and follow the developments of business objects.
+It is expected that students electing this class "Introduction into the procedural and object-oriented programming (Object Rexx)" will be able to learn the planned objectoriented concepts and as a result become able to comprehend and follow the developments of business objects.